Sourabhdhara/Student_record_tracker/README.md

 ## 🌟 About The Project

 **Student Track Recorder** is an all-in-one portal designed to bridge the gap between Faculty, Secondary Administrators (Teachers/Assistants), and Students.
-Built with **Flask** and structured with simple JSON storage, it eliminates database overhead while providing robust features like attendance tracking, file sharing, direct messaging, and document scrutiny.
+Built with **Flask** and structured with simple JSON storage, it eliminates database overhead while providing robust features like attendance tracking, file sharing, direct messaging, document scrutiny, and student password recovery.

 ### 🔑 Key Highlights:
 - 🚀 **Zero Database Overhead:** Operates blazingly fast using secure JSON data structures.
 - 🏢 **Three-Tier Architecture:** Distinct portals with customized privileges for Main Faculty, Secondary Admins, and Students.
 - 🎨 **Interactive UI:** Clean, responsive, and intuitive design tailored for everyday academic use.
+- 🔐 **Password Recovery:** Students can reset forgotten passwords using email OTP verification.

 ---